Hell Below Zero: Production

 The movie was based on a 1949 British novel The White South by Hammond Innes.
 Film rights were obtained by Warwick Productions who had a deal with Columbia Pictures to make films in Britain.

 The movie was the second in a two-picture deal Ladd made with Warwick Films, following The Red Beret.
 (He also made The Black Knight for Warwick.)
 Ladd's fee was $200,000 against 10% of the profits.

 During production the film was also known as White South and White Mantle.
 Director Mark Robson wanted Eugene Pallette to play a role but Pallette was unhappy with the size of the part in the script.
+Stanley Baker, who had been in The Red Beret with Ladd, was brought back for Hell Below Zero.

 Shooting took place at Pinewood Studios near London in addition to location footage shot in Antarctic waters.
 Albert Broccoli accompanied a second unit crew down there for over three months.
 The film's sets were designed by the art director Alex Vetchinsky.

 According to one report the film had a budget of approximately $1 million.
 Records revealed the final budget was £247,512 plus the fees of Ladd, Broccoli and Allen, screenwriter Maibaum and the director.

 The makers of a sound documentary called Hell Below Zero sued the filmmakers for $1.5 million in damages.